 Art

 Art is a significant part of the McLean School experience.
 Our Lower School program teaches students to develop planning and problem solving skills and the knowledge that is necessary to create, learn and respond to art.
 We introduce the elements of art and principles of design by studying famous artists and working with a wide range of media including drawing, painting, collage, ceramics and printmaking.
 Each grade level meets twice weekly and continues to build on previous experiences by extending projects, increasing vocabulary and working more independently.
-Art history and world cultures are important sources of inspiration and information.
-Art happens in the studio and classrooms and is often integrated into math, science, social studies and language arts.
-Beautiful student art is displayed throughout our building and reflects our dedication to the process of creating art, self expression and development of presentation.
-We are delighted to be present in community art shows and school events.

 Communications